Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Results

 \subsection{Ablation}

-When designing the experimental setup, we hypothesized that our models will be able to benefit from contextual information from different documents within the same domain.
-We conduct an ablation study in order to test this assumption.
-For this experiment, we use the DomEmb(avg) model.
-The ablation study is similar to the one performed in \cite{kobus2017control}.
-They investigated the effect of giving the wrong domain tag to every sentence.
+We previously hypothesized that our models will benefit from context from different documents within the same domain.
+We conduct an ablation study to test this assumption using DomEmb(avg) model, similar to the study in \cite{kobus2017control}, where they investigated the effect of giving the wrong domain tag to every sentence.

-For our DomEmb(avg) model, we need to simulate this approach by giving contextual information representative of a domain.
-We achieve this by considering all contexts of the test set.
-We first compute the context representation by averaging the embeddings of the context tokens.
-We then define an intermediate domain representative contextual representation as the mean of all context representations from the corresponding domain.
-In order to end up with a context representation from the actual test set, we find the context whose mean embedding is closest to the domain representation as measured by cosine similarity.
-This context is used as the context for all test sentences.
+For DomEmb(avg), we simulate this approach by replacing the real contextual representation of each test sentence with $C_d$, which is context representative of domain $d$.
+We first compute $C_d^{'} = \frac{1}{N_d} \sum_{i=1}^{N_d} c_i^d$ where $c_i^d$ is the contextual representation of a test sentence in domain $d$ and $N_d$ is the number of test sentences in $d$. $c_i^d$ is the average of the context token-level embeddings for sentence $i$.
+Finally, $C_d = \argmax_{c_i^d} cos(c_i^d, C_d^{'})$.
+This procedure is conducted for each domain $d$ separately.

 Table \ref{table:ablation} shows the results.
 On OpenSubtitles, Rapid, PatTR and TED, DomEmb(avg) improves on the sentence-level baseline if presented with context from the same domain (which is usually not from the same document).
 On Europarl, NewsCommentary and Ubuntu, it performs similarly to the baseline.
 In almost all cases, providing a mismatched context degrades the performance of the original DomEmb(avg).
-The results show that the model is relatively robust to incorrect, but closely related context which provides evidence for our hypothesis that DomEmb captures domain-relevant features.
+The results show that the model is relatively robust to incorrect but closely related context which provides evidence for our hypothesis that DomEmb captures domain-relevant features.
 However, the correct context is important to obtain the best results across all domains.
+Our finding is in contrast with recent results \cite{li2020multi-encoder} where they show that multi-encoder context-aware NMT models do not encode contextual information.